GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx103.rst

     :widths: 15, 10, 75

     "PostTessPrimsOut", "Items", "The number of primitives output by the DS and GS when using tessellation."
+    "PostTessVALUInstCount", "Items", "Average number of vector ALU instructions executed for the DS and GS in a pipeline that uses tessellation.
+Affected by flow control."
+    "PostTessSALUInstCount", "Items", "Average number of scalar ALU instructions executed for the DS and GS in a pipeline that uses tessellation.
+Affected by flow control."
+    "PostTessVALUBusy", "Percentage", "The percentage of GPUTime vector ALU instructions are being processed for the DS and GS in a pipeline that uses tessellation."
+    "PostTessVALUBusyCycles", "Cycles", "Number of GPU cycles vector where ALU instructions are being processed for the DS and GS in a pipeline that uses tessellation."
+    "PostTessSALUBusy", "Percentage", "The percentage of GPUTime scalar ALU instructions are being processed for the DS and GS in a pipeline that uses tessellation."
+    "PostTessSALUBusyCycles", "Cycles", "Number of GPU cycles where scalar ALU instructions are being processed for the DS and GS in a pipeline that uses tessellation."

 PrimitiveAssembly Group
 %%%%%%%%%%%%%%%%%%%%%%%